Capital Gains Tax Rates

 28% Max

-Capital gains tax applies when you sell an asset — stocks, real estate, crypto, or other investments — for a profit.
+Capital gains tax applies when you sell an asset for a profit.
+Common assets include stocks, bonds, mutual funds, ETFs, cryptocurrency, real estate, and collectibles.
 The rate depends on your holding period and taxable income.
-Long-term gains (held over one year) receive preferential rates of 0%, 15%, or 20%; short-term gains are taxed as ordinary income (10%–37%).
+Long-term gains (assets held more than one year) receive preferential rates of 0%, 15%, or 20%; short-term gains (held one year or less) are taxed as ordinary income at your marginal rate (10%–37%).
+Qualified dividends are taxed at the same long-term capital gains rates.

 2026 Long-Term Capital Gains Brackets